IBM/ibmi-oss-docs/docs/yum/README.md

 You will need to first install the bootstrap.
 Installing the "bootstrap" is a one-time process!
 This will install yum, RPM, their dependencies as well as a few other bits of software.
 The download repository will have further software that you can install.

+Also, don't forget to read the Usage notes below.
+They are very important!

 ### Installing with Access Client Solutions (ACS)
 - Download the latest release of Access Client Solutions